 Introduction

-Abusive supervision refers to subordinates’ perceptions of the extent to which supervisors engage in the sustained display of hostile verbal and nonverbal behaviors toward them; it is widespread in Israel as well as in other countries and its consequences have been found to be detrimental for individuals as well as for organizations (Salton Meyer & Mikulincer, 2016).
+Abusive supervision refers to subordinates’ perceptions of the extent to which supervisors engage in the sustained display of hostile verbal and non-verbal behaviours toward them; it is widespread in Israel as well as in other countries, and its consequences have been found to be detrimental for individuals as well as for organizations (Salton Meyer & Mikulincer, 2016).
 What predicts abusive supervision?
 What typifies its negative consequences in the workplace?
-In the past two decades these significant questions have been at the center of the attention of a growing body of research striving to find explanations regarding its occurrence and the negative consequences related to it.
-The present chapter discusses these questions in the unique context of Israeli culture; relating to the distinct values and rules of conduct portrayed in Israeli workplaces e.g. low power distance, common disrespect and suspicion of authority figures and characteristic managerial behaviors.
-Furthermore, the common tendency for relatively close relationships and its effects on interactions between supervisors and their subordinates, typical roughness and informality in people's communication and widespread gender inequality.
+In the past two decades, these significant questions have been at the centre of attention of a growing body of research striving to find explanations regarding its occurrence and the negative consequences related to it.
+The present chapter discusses these questions in the unique context of Israeli culture as they relate to the distinct values and rules of conduct portrayed in Israeli workplaces (e.g., low power distance, common disrespect and suspicion towards authority figures, and characteristic managerial behaviours).
+Furthermore, there is a common tendency for relatively close relationships, which affects interactions between supervisors and their subordinates, roughness and informality are typical in communication, and there is widespread gender inequality.

 This chapter starts with a description of the unique Israeli context.
-It continues with a review of international studies as well as research performed in Israel, that explored abusive supervision, highlighting the contribution of a few central psychological & organizational antecedents including attachment orientations, a highly investigated behavioral system in the field of psychology that has provided strong explanations for human functioning in relationships; and ethical climate, a significant concept related to ethical behavior in organizations.
-The chapter then presents a study conducted in an organization in the Israeli mental healthcare sector investigating the contribution of abusive supervision to a few different types of its negative consequences for subordinates including their reports of their emotions, work-related attitudes, behavioral intentions, and their descriptions of actual abusive behaviors they have experienced.
-The significance of the research findings will be reflected in the last part of this chapter including their meaningful contribution to the advancement of research on negative workplace behaviors and their practical implications that could possibly support organizations in the development and implementation of actions they may be able to apply to minimize the occurrence of abusive supervision and its consequences as well as a discussion of the results' unique meaning in the Israeli context.
+It continues with a review of international studies as well as research performed in Israel that explores abusive supervision, highlighting the contribution of a few central psychological and organizational antecedents.
+One of these is attachment style, a much-investigated behavioural framework in the field of psychology that provides strong explanations for human functioning in relationships.
+Another topic that is discussed is ethical climate, a significant concept related to ethical behaviour in organizations.
+The chapter then presents a study conducted in an organization in the Israeli mental healthcare sector investigating the contribution of abusive supervision to several negative consequences for subordinates.
+The study examined self-reports of subordinates’ emotions, work-related attitudes, behavioural intentions, and descriptions of actual abusive behaviours they have experienced.
+The significance of these research findings will be discussed in the last part of this chapter, including their contribution to the advancement of research on negative workplace behaviours; their practical implications, which might support organizations in developing and implementing actions that could perhaps minimize the occurrence of abusive supervision and its consequences; and a discussion of the results’ unique significance in the Israeli context.